 Should a biosecurity hazard present, DPIRD is the HMA and will be responsible for implementing the State Hazard Plan – Animal and Plant Biosecurity.

-Report any biosecurity concerns to DPIRD.
+Report any biosecurity concerns to DPIRD’s pest and disease information line during business hours on 9368 3080 or, if after normal business hours, the Commonwealth emergency animal disease hotline 1800 675 888.

 Zoonotic Disease